-Going to Robert McKee’s Story Seminar back in April was a step in the direction in owning this thing that I am, a writer.
-My expectation was dives into the Hero’s Journey to show how this classic structure kept popping up in art and life alike.
+Going to Robert McKee’s Story Seminar back in April was me accepting that I’m a writer.
+My expectation was an examination of the Hero’s Journey and to understand why this classic structure kept popping up in art and life alike.
 I learned quickly.
-Robert McKee doesn’t do The Hero’s Journey.
+Robert McKee doesn’t do the Hero’s Journey.
 The reason is simple.
-Like Coke and Pepsi, The Hero’s Journey and The Story seminar are different brands of telling stories, though at the heart of it, they are the same thing, give or take a few ingredients.
+Like Coke and Pepsi, The Hero’s Journey and The Story seminar are different brands, though, at the heart of it, they are the same thing, give or take a few ingredients.

 Being an ENFJ, I choose to see the similarities but I still couldn’t resist asking Mr. McKee why he doesn’t mention The Hero’s Journey.
 Coming from an academic background, like Joseph Campbell, who originated The Hero’s Journey theory, Robert McKee defines The Hero’s Journey as a model for preserving the power of hierarchies and defines the structure as too limiting.
 He’s all about form and not formulas.